 in Boca Chica, Texas

-Following SpaceX’s decision to switch away from a carbon fiber material to stainless steel instead, construction started on Starhopper began in late December 2018.
+Following SpaceX’s decision to switch away from a carbon fibre material to stainless steel instead, construction started on Starhopper began in late December 2018.
 Starhopper was construction in an open field, a radical change from most rocket manufacturing techniques.

 Starhopper was originally fitted with a nose cone, which was later scrapped following damage caused by it tipping over in a windstorm.
 Elon Musk later announced that there no plans to build a new nose cone, and tests proceeded with just the lower portion of the body.

 By March 2019 Spacehopper was complete, with a single raptor engine and was then moved to the pad area on 8 March.
 After cryogenic testing through March, Starhopper’s first static fire took place on 3 April.

 Following the third hop, Starhopper was retired and remains at the launch site after it was moved to its display area on 4 October.

 All dates & times are local unless otherwise indicated.